joaovitoriasilva/endurain/README.md

 JAEGER_HOST | jaeger | Yes
 JAGGER_PORT | 4317 | Yes
 STRAVA_DAYS_ACTIVITIES_ONLINK | 30 | Yes
+FRONTEND_PROTOCOL* | http | Yes
 FRONTEND_HOST* | frontend | Yes
+FRONTEND_PORT* | frontend | Yes
 GEOCODES_MAPS_API** | changeme | `No`

+*FRONTEND_PROTOCOL, FRONTEND_HOST and FRONTEND_PORT:
-*FRONTEND_HOST needs to be set if you want to enable Strava integration **<a href="https://geocode.maps.co/">Geocode maps</a> offers a free plan consisting of 1 Request/Second.
+ - Needs to be set if you want to enable Strava integration
+ - You may need to update this variable based on docker image spin up **<a href="https://geocode.maps.co/">Geocode maps</a> offers a free plan consisting of 1 Request/Second.
 Registration necessary.

 Table bellow shows the obligatory environemnt variables for mariadb container.
 You should set them based on what was also set for backend container.